 Switch Up Your Focus

 We're used to seeing the world at eye level.
-Add a little variety to your photographs by switching up your focus – create a bird's eye view by hopping up on a rock (or, if you're lucky, stand at the edge of a canyon).
+One of my favorite landscape photography tips is to add a little variety to your photographs by switching up your focus.
+Create a bird's eye view by hopping up on a rock (or, if you're lucky, stand at the edge of a canyon).
 Or focus on the foreground, setting your camera or smartphone on the ground to create a low angle frame.

 There is much to see beyond eye level.